Vintage tale: Revisit a 2008 whirlwind tour of prime Colorado ski country, with 2016 and 2018 updates.

 His advice was that we head directly to the Mary Jane side and take the Panoramic Express, a new addition in 2008 billed as the highest six-passenger chairlift in North America, to the top of the Parsenn Bowl.
 Because the route was tricky, involving two lifts and two runs, he offered to lead the way.
 We struggled to keep up and never did verify his name, but his tip was dead on.

 The five-minute ride up the Panoramic Express leads to a 12,060-foot peak where the wind is wicked, the view is dramatic and the skiing is wonderful.
 We spent the rest of that afternoon and the better part of our second day at Winter Park carving various powdery paths down the broad face of Parsenn Bowl and picking any of the seven vague routes through a glade of scattered pines.

 Lest you think of skiing and boarding as a sport for the young, our intrepid mountain host was one of numerous retirees we encountered during the week, notably at Winter Park and Steamboat Springs.
 On one of the many trips up the Panoramic, I overheard a man telling a companion that he was getting ready to return to Florida.
-He said he was a retired New Yorker with a home near Winter Park and another in Sarasota.
+He said he was a retired New Yorker with a home near Winter Park (Colorado, not Florida) and another in Sarasota, Fla.
 And I’m thinking, he’s living my dream.

 Plight of the pines

 We weren’t the only ones making this trek through central Colorado.
 Everywhere we went were signs of a group that leaves its mark like a heavy metal band on a hotel suite.
 Hordes of tiny beetles are tearing through acre after acre of lodgepole pines and leaving behind vast stands of red, dead trees.